Skip to contents

 origin

-A numeric vector of length 2 (for example, `c(0, 0)`), specifying the origin of the raster grid (optional).
+A numeric vector of length 2 (e.g., `c(0, 0)`), specifying the origin of the raster grid (optional).

 raster_obj

-An optional `terra` SpatRaster object to use for grid thinning.
+An optional `terra::SpatRaster` object to use for grid thinning.
 If provided, the raster object will be used instead of creating a new one.

 trials